Wailua River: A Self-Guided Tour

 When navigating downstream, it’s important that you stay as close to the north river bank as practicable (the same side as the boat ramp), to give as much room as possible to any passing motor boat.
 When you reach a destination that you’d like to explore on foot, you will need to park your board.
 We recommend that you place your board up on the shore away from tidal changes as well as any other paddling traffic behind you.

-Upon departing the village on your paddleboard, you will immediately arrive at a fork in the river.
 The north fork (on the right) will take you to the trail head to the most popular adventure -Secret Falls.
 The south fork (on the left) will take you to the Fern Grotto and The Swimming Hole.
 Depending on your stamina, it is possible to visit all of these sites, or pick and choose one or two.
 Keep in mind that the return paddle will be more difficult because you will be fighting the wind.
 Don’t deplete all your energy trying to see every site along the river.

 At Kauai SUP, we consider The Secret Falls or Uluwehi Falls the crown jewel of the river.
 If you only visit one spot, make it this one.